viega/hatrack/docs/sets.md

 Once the view operation has visited every cell, and copied out all information it needs to return in the view, then it calls `end_op()`, yielding its reservation.

+This algorithm clearly maps mutations to a specific linearization point that we can use for views, in the face of all our core operations.
+It's worth considering how well the algorithm linearizes if there is also a migration in progress at an point in parallel with the view operation.

+The view operation acquires the store pointer either during the epoch R1, or after.
+If we acquire the OLD store, then there is no issue; we will see history from the lifetime of the store we've acquired, through at least R1.

+If we acquire the new store, then our linearization point will actually map not to the epoch R1, but to the end of the migration process-- we will yield the contents of the store directly after the completion of the view operation.

 ## The **view2** operation

 The **view2** operation is straightforward.
 First, it reserves an epoch, then reads the current value of the epoch to use for linearization (R1).
 Since the reservation array is global, both tables will preserve all records needed to linearize to epoch R1.